Fashion as a human-centered design problem.

 Experiment 3: Prototype Chemise

-I asked my participants to wear their prototype garments for three consecutive days and journal about their experience.
+I asked my participants to wear the garments for three consecutive days and journal about their experience.
 I also sent them a survey at the end of the experiment asking them about their perception of self, their productivity, and their general experience wearing the garment.
 Additionally, I chatted with their colleagues to see if they noticed anything.

 How can we better understand the needs of women working in male-dominated industries?
 Treat it like a design problem.
 That means talking to the women actually wearing the clothes.